lagimik/PartnerCrucible/ModernWorkSolutionArea.md

 :----- | :-----  | :-----
 [Microsoft 365 Copilot: The AI-Powered Future of Work](https://aka.ms/M365CopilotPartner) | Partner resource landing page | Transform
 [Microsoft 365 Copilot Partner Guide](https://cloudpartners.transform.microsoft.com/download?assetname=assets%2FMicrosoft365-Copilot-Partner-Guide.pptx&download=1) | This deck provides comprehensive guidance for partner readiness and customer adoption  | Transform
+[How to prepare for Microsoft 365 Copilot](https://techcommunity.microsoft.com/t5/microsoft-365-copilot/how-to-prepare-for-microsoft-365-copilot/ba-p/3851566) | Blog provides an overview of Copilot, shares technical details, and how you can prepare for it: best practices about setting permissions policies, details about admin controls, change management, adoption, security, privacy, compliance, and data residency to help your organization get prepared. | Tech Community
+[Microsoft 365 Copilot Technical Overview for Partners](https://transform.microsoft.com/modernwork/download?assetname=assets%2FMicrosoft%20365%20Copilot%20Technical%20Deck.pptx&download=1) | This is a library of Microsoft 365 Copilot slides for Microsoft partners to use as needed when talking to customers.
+These are designed to provide an overview of privacy, security, data residency, technical questions. | Microsoft Transform
+[Data, Privacy, and Security for Microsoft 365 Copilot](https://learn.microsoft.com/en-ca/DeployOffice/privacy/microsoft-365-copilot) | Provides an overview of Microsoft 365 Copilot data usage, privacy, residency, and sovereignty | Microsoft Learn

 ## Syntex